Why is stock management important for business success?

 High levels of stock turnover – or stock turn – suggest that sales are strong and that no excess stock is being held.
 With good insight into your stock, you can readily identify slow-moving stock – which you can then promote or discount to help it move more quickly.
 You can also see what’s selling well and ensure you have good levels of availability.

 Two features of a WMS – directed stock rotation and dynamic stock movements – can help here.
 Using these, the system dynamically manages stock placement and stock movements based on your business requirements.
-Products are positioned and handled according to various criteria, such as sales volume, product size, whether it needs to be consolidated with other stock, or on a FIFO basis, for example.
+Products are positioned and handled according to various criteria, such as sales volume, product size, whether it needs to be consolidated with other stock, or on a FIFO method, for example.

 Greater productivity.

-The automation you get with a stock management system adds up to significant time savings.
+The automation you get with an inventory management system adds up to significant time savings.
 You can automate workflows so that you don’t need to manually create purchase orders and invoices, or re-input information into a different system.
 There’s no need to manually create picking sheets and if you employ hand scanners, your staff can complete stock takes more quickly and easily than if done by hand.

 If you undertake cycle counts, these can be done at the most convenient times – between picking or putaway for example – further boosting your warehouse teams’ productivity